Contract Economics 101: Transforming Your Contracts into Opportunities

 Efficiency and effectiveness usually work hand in hand.
 For example, contract management software that allows managers to extract obligations from the contract text and create tasks and workflows around them is a giant leap forward in efficiency that also helps these professionals reach high levels of effectiveness by giving them access to contract information and alerting them when attention is particularly needed.

 When contract managers are aware of the terms of the contract and the realities of the business dealings post-execution, they are in a position to recognize and seize opportunities – that is, they can realize, even maximize, the benefits promised in the contract.
 When they do this consistently – a challenge when managers are few and contracts are many – they show effectiveness.

 Paths to Effectiveness

-The premise of a contract is that both parties to agree to the business terms and goals and to the contractual terms to reduce or mitigate the risks associated with those goals.
+The premise of a contract is that both parties agree to the business terms and goals and to the contractual terms to reduce or mitigate the risks associated with those goals.
 Once a contract is signed, it falls to the contract manager to see if the conditions are being met and, if not, that the risk mitigation steps are being followed.
-This post-execution obligation tracking is one of the most important roles the contract manager has.
+This post-execution obligation tracking is one of the contract manager's most important roles.

 Some areas where contract managers can show effectiveness:

 Price Discounts – Supplier contracts may offer a discount in return for volume purchases, for prompt payment, or for reciprocal benefits named in the contract.
 Where contract managers can track spending under the contract, they can determine if the prices paid were the lowest the circumstances allowed.
 Managers can then adopt new purchasing strategies or approval processes to insure that future purchases are made in accordance with these discounts.
 In some cases, the managers may be able to recover the overcharges.
 In the case of rebates, the contract manager can identify these and see that they are applied for and claimed.